2 mins read

 Making sure you’re getting enough fiber in your diet can help ease digestion and even appears to lower the risk of developing certain conditions such as heart disease and diabetes (1).
 Read on as we take a deeper dive into fiber’s function in your body.

-Its Function
+Fiber's Function

 Fiber are chains and branches of sugars linked together in a way that you can’t digest, so these types of carbohydrates provide little energy.
 Instead, they pass through the digestive system without being broken down.
 They hold onto water which helps you feel full and regulates bowel movements.
 Fiber helps regulate the body’s use of sugars, helping to keep hunger and blood sugar in check.